sigmaxipi/gvr-clojure/README.md

 # MinGvrApp

 This is a minimal Clojure + Android + GVR application.
+It uses the official Google VR SDK at https://github.com/googlevr/gvr-android-sdk but Clojure is an unofficial and unsupported platform.

 ## Background